system-er/windowsprocesstrainer/README.md

 # windowsprocesstrainer

 a simple minimalist trainer for values of addresses of a process.
-you can use it for example for cheat in games
+you can use it for example for cheat in games. used Visual Studio 2022 with Qt 5.15.2 and Qt-Designer
 release: windows 10, 64bit, release

 screenshot: